HeitorPerez/Bike-Store-Relational-Database-SQL/Results.md

 | Trek Remedy 29 Carbon Frameset - 2016         |
 | Trek Remedy 9.8 - 2017                        |

+This table gives us the exact items that are not in stock.

 ## 7. Frequent Customers (More than 2 orders)